MrHarBear/Evaluate_Snowflake_ML_Model/README.md

 4. Run through each of the notebook and enjoy!

 ## Disclaimer:
-There are a few components I borrowed from my colleague's repo where he built a simple end-to-end ML pipeline.
+There are a few components I borrowed from my colleague's repo where he built a beautiful end-to-end ML pipeline.
 I strongly encourage you to check it out afterwards! [snowflake_simple_ml](https://github.com/michaelgorkow/snowflake_simple_ml/tree/main)

 ## Any question just let me know!